catalink-eu/ontocommons/README.md

 # CPSoSaware OntoCommons Demonstrator

-Public repository hosting the source code for the CPSoSaware OntoCommons demonstrator
+Public repository hosting the source code for the CPSoSaware OntoCommons demonstrator.

 ## Scope and Acknowledgement